cviebrock/thumbnailable/README.md

 option.
 (Alternatively, just name your static method `newfile` to override the one in the trait.)

-The class takes three arguments: the original filename, the base storage directory (i.e. `storage_dir`, which may be vary per-model or per-field), and the uploaded file extension.
+The class takes four arguments: the original filename, the base storage directory (i.e. `storage_dir`, which may be vary per-model or per-field), the uploaded file extension, and the field being thumbnailed.

 As an example, you could put this in your configuration: